Receiving Financial Aid

 Alternatives to Withdrawing

-Before you do a total withdrawal and end up owing money to either CGCC or the U.S. Department of Education, think about whether or not you might be able to salvage just one or two of your classes.
+Before you completely withdraw and end up owing money to CGCC or the U.S. Department of Education, think about whether you might be able to salvage just one or two of your classes.